Giant sucking sound

 The "giant sucking sound" was a phrase used by United States presidential candidate Ross Perot, to describe what he believed would be the negative effects of the North American Free Trade Agreement, which he opposed.

 First usage and context

-The phrase, which Perot coined during the 1992 US presidential campaign, referred to the sound of US jobs heading south for Mexico should the free-trade agreement go into effect.
+The phrase, which Perot coined during his 1992 presidential campaign, referred to the sound of US jobs heading south for Mexico should the free-trade agreement go into effect.

 In the second 1992 Presidential Debate, Ross Perot argued: